 As part of the ongoing expansion plans and in order to meet internal and external growth objectives, the Board of Directors approved changes to the QNB Group's organisation structure, recognising that the structure of the organisation plays an integral role in the global expansion of the QNB Group as well as the development of its financial and banking services in Qatar and overseas.
-During 2012 the QNB Group's organisational structure has been revised and changes have been implemented in line with the QNB Group's expansion strategy.
+During 2012, the QNB Group's organisational structure was revised and changes were implemented in line with the QNB Group's expansion strategy.

-During 2014, the QNB Group expanded its programme initiatives related to its 'Global Leadership and Talent Management Programme' for its international locations.
-One of the key objectives of the talent management programme is to identify top employees and offer fast-track career development opportunities.
-As a result, 232 employees have been assessed and recommended to participate in career development opportunities through courses, certifications, training and leadership and management development programmes.
-QNB continues to offer employees short and long-term learning and development opportunities linked to specific career and succession paths.
-In 2014, QNB also continued the "QNB Leadership Development Programme", a specialised development programme previously introduced for senior management in Qatar, in collaboration with Franklin Covey.
+In 2016, the QNB Group continued its programme initiatives related to its 'Global Leadership and Talent Management Programme' for its staff in Qatar and in its international locations.
+One of the key objectives of the talent management programme is to identify high potential employees and offer fast-track career development opportunities.
+As a result, more than 725 employees are now following a structured short/long-term development plan and have been recommended to participate in career development opportunities through courses, certifications, training and leadership and management development programmes.
+QNB continues to offer employees short- and long-term learning and development opportunities linked to specific career and succession paths.
+In 2016, QNB also continued the "QNB Leadership Development Programme", a specialised development programme previously introduced for senior management in Qatar, in collaboration with Franklin Covey.
 The programme specialises in modern leadership theories and techniques to develop the leadership skills within the framework of QNB's long-term talent management strategy.

-To ensure that the QNB Group has a strong and competent leadership pipeline ready to address current and future business growth, a succession planning exercise was conducted in 2013 and again in 2014.
+To ensure that the QNB Group has a strong and competent leadership pipeline ready to address current and future business growth, a succession planning programme was implemented in 2013 with a quarterly review of all business units with strong emphasis on the programme in the Division KPIs.
 The scope of the exercise was to identify the key leadership positions for which primary and secondary successors are required and offering such identified successors career progression opportunities.
-A short and long-term development plan is established for the successors to enable ongoing development to enhance and build their leadership skills.
+A short- and long-term development plan is established for the successors to enable ongoing development to enhance and build their leadership skills.

-During 2014, 277 employees undertook one of the QNB Group's range of intensive Management and Leadership Development Programmes in order to strengthen their leadership capabilities.
-Further, 41 employees across the QNB Group network have successfully undertaken a challenging credit skills development programme, accredited by the Chartered Bankers Institute, providing colleagues with new skills in identifying and assessing credit risk.
-QNB also continued the "Ambassador Programme" since its launch in 2012, designed to provide Qataris in mid-management careers with opportunities to undertake work assignments in overseas locations within the QNB Group.
+During 2016, more than 300 employees enrolled in QNB Group's range of intensive Certified Management and Leadership Development Programmes in order to strengthen their leadership capabilities.
+To drive individuals' career development and enhance technical/functional competence, various key certification programmes were also conducted, such as Certified Business Operations Professional (CBOP), International Introduction to Securities & Investment (CISI), Operational Risk, Credit Risk, Project Management Professional, ACI Dealing, CIPD, Certified Internal Auditor, Chartered Financial Analyst, Lean Six Sigma (Black Belt and Green Belt) and others.
+During 2016, QNB has conducted a total of 43,573 man-hours of classroom training and more than 5,500 e-learning hours for staff based in Qatar and international locations.
+QNB has also continued the 'Ambassador Programme' since its launch in 2012, which is designed to provide Qataris in mid-management careers with opportunities to undertake work assignments in overseas locations within the QNB Group.
 The programme provides international learning opportunities and prepares Qataris for global leadership roles.

-During 2013, QNB enhanced its scholarship programme, expanding it to accommodate up to 50 sponsored participants annually.
-Additionally, QNB continues to support its one-month summer internship programme, offering training placements to over 70 participants representing various Qatari high schools and universities.
+During 2016, QNB continued with its scholarship programme, which accommodates up to 50 sponsored participants annually.
+Additionally, QNB continues to support its one-month summer internship programme, offering training placements to over 138 participants representing various Qatari high schools and universities.